exp111/OutwardStuff/Notes/Mod Thingies/Item Randomizer.md

 - config options to not randomize backpack?
 - quest rewards?
 - recheck manual blacklist
-- fix spinning on save load
-- fix monster weapons not being saved
+- option to not randomize ammunition

 ## Details
 Randomize: